Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Experiments

-We demonstrate our robust estimator IMOT (and IMOT*) in 5 spatial perception problems: single rotation averaging, rotation search, point cloud registration, category-level perception, and SLAM.
-We benchmark our estimator with the state-of-the-art general-purpose robust estimators: (i) GNC-TLS and GNC-GM~\cite{yang2020graduated} with parameters set according to~\cite{yang2020graduated}, (ii) ADAPT~\cite{tzoumas2019outlier} where parameters are set by default as in~\cite{antonante2021outlier} with 200 maximum iterations, and (iii) RANSAC~\cite{fischler1981random} with 200 maximum iterations and 99\% confidence.
-The experiments are conducted in Matlab on a PC with i7-7700HQ CPU and 16GB RAM using single thread.
+We evaluate our estimator TIVM (and the noise-statistics-free version TIVM$^\circ$) in 3 geometric perception problems: rotation averaging, point cloud registration and category-level perception.
+In each problem, we benchmark our estimator against state-of-the-art general-purpose robust solvers including: (i) GNC-TLS and GNC-GM~\cite{yang2020graduated} with control parameter $\mu=1.4$ (according to~\cite{yang2020graduated}) and 100 maximum iterations, (ii) GNC-IRLS~\cite{peng2023convergence} with all parameters set as in source code of~\cite{yang2020graduated} with 100 maximum iterations, (iii) ADAPT~\cite{tzoumas2019outlier} where the discount ratio is set to 0.99 as suggested in~\cite{tzoumas2019outlier} with 200 maximum iterations, and (iv) other problem-specific specialized solvers.
+In addition, we test with unknown inlier-noise statistics where inlier threshold $\tau$ is unavailable and TIVM$^\circ$ is compared against the state-of-the-art minimally-tuned solvers: GNC-MinT and ADAPT-MinT in~\cite{antonante2021outlier} with 1000 maximum iterations.
+Experiments are conducted in Matlab on a laptop having an i9-12900H CPU and 32GB RAM with single thread.